felixgrunberger/Native_RNAseq_Microbes/README.md

 ### Navigation

-We managed our folders in the follwoing way:
+We managed our folders in the following way:

 ``` bash
 Native_RNAseq_Microbes/